serkan-ozal/jillegal/README.md

 1. What is Jillegal?
 ==============

 **Jillegal** is a library including unknown tricks of Java.
 It abstracts developer from low-level details to implement those tricks.
 Its design and logic are based on **Java 8** and **JRockit** so it can be used at only **_Java 8 and JRockit platforms_**.
 Java 6 and Java 7 supports are in progress and as soon as possible they will be released.
-Demo application is avaiable at [https://github.com/serkan-ozal/jillegal-demo](https://github.com/serkan-ozal/jillegal-demo).
+Demo applications are avaiable at [https://github.com/serkan-ozal/jillegal-demo](https://github.com/serkan-ozal/jillegal-demo) and [https://github.com/serkan-ozal/jillegal-demo-web](https://github.com/serkan-ozal/jillegal-demo-web).

 Currently it has three main modules: **OffHeap**, **Instrumentation** and **In Memory Compiler**.